 Cryptocurrencies are intangible crypto assets.
 Users can show they own these virtual currencies with the private keys of a specific public address.
 This would be the only way the user will have to prove real ownership over the coins he owns.

-Digital assets use cryptography and blockchain technology to protect the parties that use the network and also to process transfers and conduct governing activities (if applies).
-In this way, these virtual currencies can easily be moved, bought and sold without the need of using centralized and trusted parties (with the exception of exchanges).
+Digital assets use cryptography and blockchain technology to protect the parties that use the network and also to process transfers and conduct governing activities (if applicable).
+In this way, these virtual currencies can easily be moved, bought, and sold without the need of using centralized and trusted parties (with the exception of exchanges).